-This page gives an overview of the planning and building requirements for demolishing a building or structure.
+This page gives an overview of building requirements for demolishing a building or structure.
 You may require development (planning) approval, or building approval, or both.
 The following information will help you determine what approvals you need and how to lodge an application.

 Planning approval is only required prior to demolishing a building or structure if it is listed as a heritage place on the Town’s Municipal Inventory of Heritage Places or the State Heritage Register (inHerit).